free-user-support-icon-301-thumb

 Blog-FMEA-02-b

-The Cost of Poor Quality (COPQ) measures costs associated with product and process failures.
-Top manufacturers have a COPQ score of around 1% whereas poor performers have a COPQ score of around 5%.
+The Cost of Poor Quality (COPQ) is a metric that quantifies the expenses linked to product and process failures.
+Efficient manufacturers report a COPQ score around 1%, while those performing less efficiently may see COPQ around 5%.

 5 Benefits of FMEA